Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the GeForce 9600 GSO 512MB should be a lot faster than the GeForce GT 440 3GB overall. (explain)
+Memory BandwidthThe GeForce 9600 GSO 512MB, in theory, should be a lot faster than the GeForce GT 440 3GB in general. (explain)

-Pixel RateThe GeForce GT 440 3GB will be a lot (approximately 37%) faster with regards to AA than the GeForce 9600 GSO 512MB, and capable of handling higher resolutions better. (explain)
+Pixel RateThe GeForce GT 440 3GB will be a lot (about 37%) faster with regards to AA than the GeForce 9600 GSO 512MB, and should be capable of handling higher screen resolutions more effectively. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison